selected and reviewed by James Leonard Park,

 about voluntary death by dehydration could be explained in 100 pages or

-Dr. Terman or some other expert in VDD might create a how-to guidebook, which would be a guide to taking
+Dr. Terman or some other expert in VDD might create a how-to guidebook, which would be a plan for taking

 the actual steps towards death by giving up food